Policy statement

 It is not uncommon that during a piece of adult safeguarding work that further concerns emerge that may be related.
 There is a balance to be struck between:

-• Keeping different issues separated to avoid conflation
+- keeping different issues separated to avoid conflation

-• Paying attention to the links between related issues
+- paying attention to the links between related issues

-• Sharing efforts across related pieces of adult safeguarding work in the interests of efficiency
+- sharing efforts across related pieces of adult safeguarding work in the interests of efficiency

 In particular, it can be tempting to blend the recording of emerging concerns in to an existing piece of adult safeguarding work in the interests of perceived efficiency.
 The risks of doing this are:

-• We will not have an accurate picture of the number of concerns that there are, if single records relate to multiple issues.
+- we will not have an accurate picture of the number of concerns that there are, if single records relate to multiple issues

 For these reasons, our starting position will be that each adult safeguarding concern will need to be recorded separately and we will apply the SSAEM to each concern.
-However, that does not preclude us from looking for reasonable efficiencies through, for example, taking actions that meet the objectives of more than one related concern or enquiry.
+However, that does not preclude us from looking for reasonable efficiencies through, for example, taking actions that meet the objectives of more than 1 related concern or enquiry.

 When further concerns arise in relation to the same adult